Healthy eating tips

 Not all calories are equal, though.
 If you choose healthy options, such as plain, low-fat yoghurt with banana, it will provide you with around 200 calories of food containing nutrients for you and your baby.
 However, 200 calories worth of crisps (40g bag) will give very few nutrients.

 When such a small amount of food can add so many calories, it's important to keep an eye on the amount of food on your plate.
-Family and friends might offer you large portions, but it is important to eat in moderation, eat regularly and avoid skipping meals will help you avoid overeating and, possibly, morning sickness.
+Trying to eat in moderation, eat regularly and avoid skipping meals will help you avoid overeating and, possibly, morning sickness.
 Find out more about food portions.

 What is a balanced diet in pregnancy?

-Everything you eat and drink reaches your baby in some way and influences their health, so you need a good range of healthy foods.
-Having a balanced diet means making sure you include foods from the four main food groups, which will give you and your baby the nutrients you need.
+Everything you eat and drink reaches your baby in some way and influences their health, so try to eat good range of healthy foods.
+This means eating foods from the four main food groups, which will give you and your baby the nutrients you need.

 The main food groups are:

 Fruits and vegetables

 Aim for five portions a day and choose a variety from fresh, frozen, canned (without sugar or salt) dried and pure fruit juice (choose only one portion of juice daily).

 This includes things like bread, potatoes, brown bread, rice and pasta.
 Choose high fibre, wholegrain varieties, such as as wholewheat pasta and wholegrain cereal.